anshsharmacse/Real-time-Collaborative-Task-Manager/README.md

     PostgreSQL --> Supabase
 ```

-### Architecture Explanation

-The system is designed with clear separation of concerns:

-**Frontend Layer:** The Next.js application handles server-side rendering for optimal SEO and performance.
-It communicates with both the REST API and the Socket.io server.

-**Backend Layer:** API routes handle CRUD operations while NextAuth.js manages authentication.
-The socket server handles all real-time communication.

-**Data Layer:** PostgreSQL database hosted on Supabase provides reliable data persistence with ACID compliance.
+**Architecture Explanation:** The diagram above illustrates the complete system architecture.
+Users access the application through web browsers (desktop or mobile), which connect to the Next.js frontend hosted on Vercel.
+The frontend communicates with two backend services: the REST API for standard CRUD operations and the Socket.io server for real-time communication.
+All data is persisted in a PostgreSQL database hosted on Supabase, while Google handles OAuth authentication.

 ### Component Interaction Flow